How to add a disabled state to any UI element

 2. Set its opacity to 75%

-4. Group the controls together
+4. Group the elements together

 Author